LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_element->getAttributeNode(name::string)

    Returns the specified attribute node.
-Returns null if the attribute does not exist.
+Returns "null" if the attribute does not exist.

 .. member:: xml_element->getAttributeNodeNS(namespaceURI::string, localName::string)

    Returns the attribute node matching the given namespace and local name.
-   Returns null if the attribute does not exist.
+   Returns "null" if the attribute does not exist.

 .. member:: xml_element->hasAttribute(name::string)::boolean

-   Returns true if the specified attribute exists.
+   Returns "true" if the specified attribute exists.

-.. member:: xml_element->hasAttributeNS(
+.. member:: xml_element->hasAttributeNS(namespaceURI::string, localName::string)::boolean
-            namespaceURI::string, localName::string)::boolean

-   Returns true if the attribute matching the given namespace and local name exists.
+   Returns "true" if the attribute matching the given namespace and local name exists.

 .. type:: xml_attr